Lexicographic shellability of sects: Shelling

-For any entry point $k$, there is a clan that covers $\gamma$ (and is below $\tau$) obtained by applying one of these rise moves.
-Note that the entry point $i_k$ may be part of both a free $ff$-rise and a free $fe$-rise. \begin{enumerate} \item If the number of symbols $a_j$ in $\phi_\gamma$ that are non-zero equals the number of symbols $b_j$ in $\phi_\tau$ that are non-zero, then our action index is the value $k$ indexing the entry point associated to the suitable $fe$-rise $(i_k,i_m)$ where $c_{i_m}=c_{j_v}$, and the associated covering relation has the smallest possible label $(0,v)$. \item If the number of symbols $a_j$ in $\phi_\gamma$ that are non-zero is less than the number of symbols $b_j$ in $\phi_\tau$ that are non-zero, then our action index is the $k$ indexing the entry point associated to the suitable $ff$-rise $(i_k, i_m)$ or $fe$-rise $(i_k,j_v)$ with the smallest label $(0,v)$. \end{enumerate} \end{itemize} \end{definition}
+\begin{definition} Define the \emph{action index} $t$ for $\gamma<\tau$ as follows. \begin{itemize} \item If $D_0$ is empty, then $t$ is the index such that $a_t=\min\left\{a_i \mid i \in D(\gamma,\tau)\right\}$ ($a_t$ is the ``lowest" out-of-place rook). \item If $D_0$ is not empty, then it contains a least element, $k_0$.
+First we construct the auxiliary set $E_0$ of \emph{entry points} as follows: we say $k$ is an entry point if $k\geq k_0$, $a_k=0$, there are more non-zero symbols among ${b_1,\dots,b_k}$ than there are among ${a_1,\dots,a_k}$, and there is a free $fe$-rise $(i_k,i_{m})$ or there is a free $ff$-rise $({i_k},j_r)$.\footnote{The entry points are the analog of the set $P(x,y)$ from \cite[p.
+273]{can19}.} For any entry point $k$, there is a clan that covers $\gamma$ (and is below $\tau$) obtained by applying one of these rise moves.
+Note that the entry point $i_k$ may be part of both a free $ff$-rise and a free $fe$-rise. \begin{enumerate} \item If the number of symbols $a_j$ in $\phi_\gamma$ that are non-zero equals the number of symbols $b_j$ in $\phi_\tau$ that are non-zero, then our action index is the value $k$ indexing the entry point associated to the suitable $fe$-rise $(i_k,i_m)$ where $c_{i_m}=c_{j_v}$, and the associated covering relation has the smallest possible label $(0,v)$. \item If the number of symbols $a_j$ in $\phi_\gamma$ that are non-zero is less than the number of symbols $b_j$ in $\phi_\tau$ that are non-zero, then our action index is the $k$ indexing the entry point associated to the suitable $ff$-rise $(i_k,j_v)$ or $fe$-rise $(i_k, i_m)$ with the smallest label $(0,v)$. \end{enumerate} \end{itemize} \end{definition}